snowplow/snowplowanalytics.com/_posts/2018-12-18-debugging-bad-rows-on-gcp/index.md

 2. Native tables import the data into BigQuery and allow you to query from there.
 There are no data transfer charges from Cloud Storage but the normal charges per scanned data apply.
 With native tables, you can only see the data you imported when you created the table - which is a manual process.
 Queries will likely be faster than for external tables.

-In this guide we're going to use an external table for monitoring/diagnosis of the problem, and simply use a `CREATE TABLE AS` statement to generate a smaller native table and dig into the specifics.
-That way we create the external table once, and our volume management strategy is to simply use partitions and subset that table when we need a native one.
+In this guide, we’ll create an external table for monitoring/diagnosis of the problem since this will be up to date in near-real-time, and a native table to dig into the specifics - as this allows us stricter control over the amount of data we scan (and therefore the cost).

 ### 1. Create an external table and diagnose